-May 17, 2018- Please contact us to help plan your visit to our special place.
-Right now hiking here in MAY ranks supreme as waterfall, vista, rails to trail and wilderness hikes are very appealing to Lodge guests.
-A great little warm up first of the season hike that our guests guests all love is the little Woods Creek Trail Trail Loop in town which follows a dandy little stream, Start from the Lodge and do either 3.5 or 5 miles without leaving the town.
+July20, 2018- Cooler, less humid weather the next few days will make for some nice outdoor enjoyment.
+Please contact us to help plan your visit to our special place.
+Right now hiking here in JULY ranks supreme as waterfall, vista, rails to trail and wilderness hikes are very appealing to Lodge guests.
+Canoe , tubing & kayak trips on the James are enjoyabable right now A great little staring from the Lodge front door hike that our guests guests all love is the little Woods Creek Trail Trail Loop in town which follows a dandy little stream, Start from the Lodge and do either 3.5 or 5 miles without leaving the town.
 Enjoy both VMI and W&L campuses as well wildlife along the way.
 The Chessie Trails to trails 5 minutes drive from the Lodge is a down and back trail which follows the very scenic Maury River- wildlife viewing is usually great.
 We have several more loop hikes that include portions of the Appalachian Trail.
 Cold- Mountain Old Hotel trail is one of the best trails in Va- 5.75 long in the George Washington National Forest -loop which includes 2 miles on the Appachian Trail- `1400' elevation change to summit at 4050' The breathtaking 360 deg view is awesome.
 We have plenty more in our hiking book.
 Crabtree Falls have 1700' of cascading waderfalls to enjoy, There are many other scenic trails to consider as well including many that follow streams in the National Forests very close to the Lodge.

 Enjoy An Outstanding Day On The water